solidoss/solidframe/libraries/frame/ipc/README.md

 ## TODO v2.x

+* add support for compression - test and improve
+* add support for OpenSSL - needs extending OpenSSL support in frame/aio
 * add support in ipc::configuration for SOCKS5
-* add support for OpenSSL (needs extending OpenSSL support in frame/aio)

 ## NOTES
 1. closeConnection can be used for closing a connection after a certain message was sent.